kurniapangastutii/instax-fujifilm-sales/README.md

 - Optimize discount timing – Focus discount campaigns during peak periods (January, December, and weekends) to maximize impact, rather than applying discounts evenly throughout the year

 - Maintain channel & payment consistency – Since performance is relatively balanced, ensure all sales channels and payment methods remain optimized and available
+-
+---

+## 📝 Conclussion
+The business showed strong growth from 2023 to 2024, but early 2025 indicates a possible slowdown.
+Revenue is driven by a few key products, while customer behavior across payment methods, sales channels, and discounts remains consistent.
+Moving forward, the business should focus on maintaining growth and reducing reliance on top products for more stable performance.